Omkar211202/Omkar_Notes/content/Actuarial/FM/Advice on Approaching this Exam.md

 This exam consists of very less portions, but will be a time fight to answer all questions.

 The toughness of this exam will be:
-- Using the TVM, with dexterity, mastery and speed.
+- Using the TVM calculator, with dexterity, mastery and speed.
 - Doing a sum at a pace of 4 mins.

 Easy things about the exam: